Music

 Pre-requisites: performance audition.

 Students learn and perform four-hand and two-piano repertoire, play the orchestra or wind ensemble keyboard parts, or assist in choral rehearsals playing vocal parts.
+Topics include developing rehearsal methods and awareness of professional protocol in piano ensemble settings.
 Pianists may use this course as a substitution for the large ensemble credit in the degree program.

 MUSE 380.
 POP COMBO.
 1 Credit.